stonemjs/docs/src/docs/architecture/lifecycle.md

 ## Summary

-Lifecycle hooks in Stone.js provide a structured, dimension-aware way to **observe** the internal evolution of the context — from system startup to per-intent execution and teardown.
+Lifecycle hooks in Stone.js provide a structured, dimension-aware way to **observe** the internal evolution of the context, from system startup to per-intent execution and teardown.

 They are:

 - **Dimension-scoped**: Each hook is bound to a specific phase of the continuum
-- **Passive**: Hooks cannot modify or interrupt the flow — they listen, they don’t act
+- **Passive**: Hooks cannot modify or interrupt the flow, they listen, they don’t act
 - **Safe and isolated**: Hook execution is side-effect-tolerant and does not depend on class instantiation
 - **Crucial for instrumentation**: Ideal for logging, tracing, performance measurement, debugging, and system introspection